Derivative principles for invariant ensembles: Preliminaries

-The corresponding multiplicative convolution theorem to this transform takes a bit to get used to since the product $A^{1/2}BA^{1/2}$ of two invariant random matrices $A, B\in\herm_+(n)$ with joint eigenvalue distributions $f_A$ and $f_B$ does not form a group, as we have pointed out earlier.
+The corresponding multiplicative convolution theorem to this transform takes a bit to get used to since the product $A^{1/2}BA^{1/2}$ of the two invariant random matrices $A, B\in\herm_+(n)$ with joint eigenvalue distributions $f_A$ and $f_B$ does not form a group, as we have pointed out earlier.
 Nonetheless, we have

-which means that on the level of joint probability distributions of their eigenvalues this construction can be extended to a semi-group with the multiplication with identity matrix as the unit element.
+which means that on the level of joint probability distributions of their eigenvalues this construction can be extended to a semi-group with the operation being the multiplicative convolution, and the Dirac delta distribution at the identity matrix being the unit element.

 The spherical transform for our last case $\U(n)$ is very similar to the multiplication on $\herm_+(n)$.
 To construct it, we need to introduce the group characters of the irreducible representations of $\U(n)$ which are the Schur polynomials.
 It has the explicit form $\phi(e^{i\theta},s)$ defined in~\eqref{2.3.3}, where $\theta=(\theta_1,\ldots,\theta_n)\in(-\pi,\pi]^n$ and $s=(s_1,\ldots,s_n)\in\mathbb{Z}^n$, where the components of $s$ need to be pairwise distinct.
 As can be readily seen, for $n=1$, we obtain the well-known Fourier factor.